apache/yunikorn-core/docs/sorting_policy.md

 Resulting in a high(er) utilisation of a small(er) number of nodes, better suited for cloud deployments.

 ## Request sorting
+A request is an ask from an application which maps to one or more pods or containers.
+The number of pods or containers is specified by the repeat specified in the request.
+Pending repeats on a request are pending resources for an application.
+A sorting policy only specifies the order in which the requests are sorted within an application.

 There are currently two policies for sorting requests within an application.
-A request is an ask from an application which maps to one or more pods or containers.
 The policy is not set directly on the application but inherited from the queue.
 A sorting policy setting is only effective on a `leaf` queue.
 Each `leaf` queue can use a different policy.

 Requests are sorted but this is not a guarantee that a newer request will not be allocated before an older request.
-There might be cases that a request cannot be allocated immediately.
+There might be a case that a request cannot be allocated immediately.
-In that case is a newer request might be allocated before an older request (i.e. a reservation for an old request).
+In that case a newer request might be allocated before an older request (i.e. a reservation for an old request).

 The following configuration entry sets the request sorting policy to `priority` for the queue `root.sandbox`:
 ```yaml